akaase/hw-06-tuples-dicts/README.md

 # Assignment: Python Data Structures - Tuples, Sets, and Dictionaries

-In this homework, you're going to write code for two challenge problems.
+In this homework, you're going to write code for some challenge problems.

 You'll practice these programming concepts we've covered in class: